Renovating a Women's Refuge: Escaping Domestic Violence

 Our approach in Great Britain

 Habitat for Humanity GB has been working in house improvement for several years.
-Given the high price of land in Great Britain, this is a great way to implement our mission to build safe and decent homes for vulnerable families.
+Given the high price of land in Great Britain, this is an interesting way to implement our mission.

 Our partnership with P&G